 - Represent a global telecommunication carrier building significant infrastructure in challenging development environments over many state and local jurisdictions.

-- Represent a national competitive local exchange carrier with an aggressive build-out of new infrastructure in Massachusetts.
+- Represented a national competitive local exchange carrier with an aggressive build-out of new infrastructure in Massachusetts.

 - Advise FCC-licensed wireless carriers on hundreds of permitting, transactional, administrative and judicial proceedings in Massachusetts and New Hampshire.